ckeditor/ckeditor4-docs/guides/dev/features/sharedspace/README.md

         bottom: 'anotherId'
     };

-The image below presents this editor configuration for two inline editor instances.
+The image below presents this editor configuration for two classic editor instances.

-{@img sharedspaces_01.png}
+{@img sharedspace_01.png}

 If, on the other hand, you only want to share some UI elements and leave others to particular instances, you can use the settings like the following: